Kaktushose/jda-commands/wiki/docs/interactions/commands.md

     ```

 ## Context Commands
-Both types of context commands are defined by the same <com.github.kaktushose.jda.commands.annotations.interactions.Command>
+Both types of context commands are defined by the same <io.github.kaktushose.jdac.annotations.interactions.Command>
 annotation.
 The first parameter must always be a <CommandEvent>.
 The name and other metadata of the command is passed to the annotation.